NHL Stanley Cup Final 2018: Knights vs. Capitals Game 3 Odds, Schedule and Pick

 How Serious Is Kuznetsov's Injury?

-Evgeny Kuznetsov has been one of the best players in the postseason not only for the Capitals, but across the NHL.
+Not only has Evgeny Kuznetsov been one of the best players in the postseason for the Capitals, he's perhaps been the best player overall in the NHL playoffs.

 The 26-year-old Russian scored 11 goals and handed out 14 assists in 21 games, which is why there's so much concern about the injury he suffered in the first period of Game 2.